marvinhorst/pentaho-daterangepicker/README.md

 This file is located on the BA Server at pentaho-server/pentaho-solutions/system/pentaho-cdf/js/lib/daterangepicker/

-A compressed version is located at pentaho-server/pentaho-solutions/system/pentaho-cdf/js/compressed/lib/daterangepicker
+The compressed version is located at pentaho-server/pentaho-solutions/system/pentaho-cdf/js/compressed/lib/daterangepicker